-The Board of Trustees and the CEO are dedicated and committed to meeting high ethical standards and compliance with all applicable laws in all programs and services provided by our agencies.
-A Corporate Compliance Plan has been established to assure that Catholic Charities of the Diocese of Albany's (CCDA) programs and services are conducted in compliance applicable laws, regulations, contracts and the highest ethical standards.
-The Plan contains the eight elements required by NYS regulation and is intended to create an organizational culture that is transparent and promotes prevention, detection and resolution of instances of conduct that may not conform to: 1) our mission and values; 2) standards of ethical conduct; 3) federal, state and local laws; and 4) federal, state and private health care funded program requirements, such as Medicaid and Medicare.
-As detailed with this Plan, it is the duty of CCDA employees to comply with the codes of ethical conduct and compliance standards applicable to their individual areas of employment and assignment.
+The BOT and the CEO are dedicated and committed to meeting high ethical standards and compliance with all applicable laws in all programs and services provided by our agencies.
+A Corporate Compliance Plan has been established to assure that CCDA's programs and services are being conducted in compliance with applicable laws, regulations, contracts and the highest ethical standards.
+The Plan contains the elements required by NYS Medicaid Compliance regulation, 18NYCRR Part 521, and is intended to create an organizational culture that is transparent and promotes prevention, detection and resolution of instances of conduct that may not conform to: 1) our mission and values; 2) standards of ethical conduct; 3) federal, state and local laws; and 4) federal, state and private health care funded program requirements, such as Medicaid and Medicare.
+As detailed with this Plan, it is the duty of CCDA members to comply with the codes of ethical conduct and compliance standards applicable to their individual areas of employment and assignment.

-If, at any time, a member becomes aware of any apparent violation of this plan which includes CCDA's standards, he or she has the responsibility to report such violations in accordance with the reporting requirements of this plan.
-Persons making such reports are assured that these reports will be treated as confidential to the extent permissible and that such reports will be shared only on a need-toknow basis.
+If, at any time, a member becomes aware of any apparent violation of this plan, which includes CCDA's standards, he or she has the responsibility to report such violations in accordance with the reporting requirements of this plan.
+Persons making such reports are assured that these reports will be treated as confidential to the extent permissible.
 CCDA will take no adverse action against persons making such reports in good faith and without malicious intent, whether or not the report ultimately proves to be founded.
-If an employee does not report conduct violating the CCDA's standards, the employee may be subject to disciplinary action as outlined in the CCDA's Employee Handbook.
-When an employee has a question regarding the legality or propriety of a course of action, the employee should seek guidance from his or her supervisor or from the Compliance & HIPAA Privacy Officer before taking any action.
+If a member does not report conduct violating the CCDA's standards, that member may be subject to disciplinary action.
+When a member has a question regarding the legality or propriety of a course of action, the member should seek guidance from his or her supervisor or from the Compliance & HIPAA Privacy Officer before taking any action.

-CATHOLIC CHARITIES' COMMITMENT TO ETHICAL BEHAVIOR AND COMPLIANCE
+CCDA'S COMMITMENT TO ETHICAL BEHAVIOR AND COMPLIANCE

-All members with a direct interest, involvement or partnership with Catholic Charities of the Diocese of Albany (CCDA), are expected to have a commitment to ethical behaviors within this system of services.
+All members with a direct interest, involvement or partnership with CCDA, are expected to have a commitment to ethical behaviors within this system of services.
 For this purpose we are providing you this Compliance Plan.
-This plan, in conjunction with the Code of Conduct was designed to offer all employees, members of the Board of Trustees, members of the Local Agency Boards of Directors, and other involved individuals general direction when confronted with an ethical question.
-As needed, this Plan may make reference to other resources that specifically more outline expectations.
+This plan, in conjunction with the Code of Conduct was designed to offer all employees, members of the

+BOT, members of the Agency Board of Directors, and other affected individuals general direction when confronted with an ethical question.
+As needed, this plan may make reference to other resources that more specifically outline expectations.

 Throughout this plan, all stakeholders will be referred to as "Members" and the contents should be considered by each member as it pertains to their role in the system of CCDA.
+Members of CCDA include employees, Agency Board of Directors, BOT, contractors, subcontractors, agents, independent contractors, and corporate officers of CCDA.